jcolemorrison/hashistack-on-aws/global/infrastructure/README.md

-For the global infrastructure.
+For the global infrastructure workspace.
 README pending.